 Check out the prototypes of these tools for Machine-Aided Close Listening, a reading-listening methodology that seeks to align the visual forms of poems with their sonic forms.
 Article on this topic forthcoming in Digital Humanities Quarterly.
 These tools were developed with Reuben Wetherbee and my research assitant Zoe Stoller.

-This fall I will be teaching a new course, titled Poetry Audio Lab: Modern Poetry & Sound Studies.
+This fall I will be teaching Poetry Audio Lab: Modern Poetry & Sound Studies again.
 The course asks the question of what Modern poetry sounds like if approached primarily through audio recordings, rather than through the texts of the poems.
-I will be posting the syllabus here very soon.
+See more here.

 I had the great pleasure of being interviewed by NewsworksTonight's Dave Heller, for my work editing the earliest recordings of Robert Frost.
 You can hear the audio of the interview here.